COPRS/infrastructure/CONFIG.md

 > - definition of sufficient storage for services
 > - high availability of services
 >
-> When adding an RS-ADDON / RS-CORE, the following COTS will need to be re-configured:
+> When adding an RS-ADDON / RS-CORE, the following FOSS will need to be re-configured:
 >
 > - Storage size for Elasticsearch processing
 > - Storage size for Elasticsearch security